sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Editing a Contact
 {% endanchor %}

 When you are viewing a contact, click any of the Edit buttons to edit the contact's information within that section.
-This includes the SendGrid provided reserved fields (except email), any custom fields you’ve added for this contact, and any lists the contact is associated with.
+This includes the SendGrid provided reserved fields, except email, any custom fields you’ve added for this contact, and any lists the contact is associated with.

 *To edit the associated lists for your contact:*
 1. Select the **Associated Lists** tab.